-Dark yarn bleeding into and staining a lighter yarn is one of knitting’s most common heartbreaks.
-To avoid it, it’s a good practice to re-fix your yarn’s dye, especially when you’re working with more than one color of yarn and one of them is light colored.
+Dark or saturated yarn bleeding into and staining a lighter yarn is one of knitting’s most common heartbreaks.
+To determine if the dye in your yarn is going to bleed, first soak the skein in cold water and observe if the water changes color.
+If it does, consider re-fixing the dye, especially if you’re working with more than one color of yarn and one of them is light colored.
 (Some people may also want to set a yarn’s dye before beginning a one-colored piece because they want to be able to easily wash it with other garments or because they want a very good sense of the final color before they begin.)

 Unfortunately, for the majority of home knitters, there’s no absolute foolproof method for re-fixing dyes, but here is a technique we consider highly effective.
 These directions are for one 4 to 6-ounce skein of yarn.
 If you have more than one skein or a larger skein, then double the amount of citric acid/vinegar and water.
 If you are setting multiple colors, re-fix each color separately.
 Finally, be sure that your yarn is in a skein.
 If it’s in a ball, be sure to turn it into a skein before you begin.